HawardLocke/PB-X/README.md

 Remember to add reference google.protobf.dll to your c# project.

 Lua
-1. Make sure you have installed Python.
-2. Install setuptools
+1. Install pthon setuptools
-use command line "python ez_setup.py", this will download and install setuptools-28.7.1.zip.
-3. Install protobuf/python/setup.py
-use command line "python setup.py install".
+2. Go to protobuf/python, command line "python setup.py install".

 Javascript
-to be continued.
+to do

 Python
-to be continued.
+to do